engdan77/tasks_collector/README.md

 ##Background
 The purpose with this project was to address the headache of collecting and organizing the tasks are/have worked with.
-These tasks spread across different platforms such as Outlook, Jira and so forth and felt like I had to structure and store these into a database and being able to create some charts based on this.
+These tasks spread across different platforms such as Outlook, Jira, Trello and so forth and felt like I had to structure and store these into a database and being able to create some charts based on this.

 ##Installation